 1. Fear of Judgment

 Students build up anxiety around peer assessment because they fear being judged by their classmates.
-Students are often self conscious about the work they create, and criticism from other like-minded peers can feel daunting.
+Students are often self-conscious about the work they create, and criticism from other like-minded peers can feel daunting.
 Students fear that their work may not be good enough and their peers will judge them negatively as a result.
-On the flip side, students may also be hesitant to give poor marks in fear that they will be disapproved of.
-Part of getting over this involves encouraging students and reminding them the importance of learning from others and how their opinions are not negative criticisms.
+On the flip side, students may also be hesitant to give poor marks for fear that they will be disapproved of.
+Part of getting over this involves encouraging students and reminding them of the importance of learning from others and how their opinions are not negative criticisms.

 2. Devaluing peers’ feedback

-Another reason that students may fear peer assessment is because they don’t believe their peers are qualified to provide them with good quality feedback.
-This causes students to have anxiety around whether they are receiving a fair grade on their work.
-While professors may be more qualified to accurately determine a numerical grade, the written feedback that comes from a diverse group of peers is very valuable for resolving ambiguity in writing and teaching students to appeal to a wider audience.
+Another reason that students may fear peer assessment is that they don’t believe their peers are qualified to provide them with good-quality feedback.
+This causes students to have anxiety about whether they are receiving a fair grade on their work.
+While professors may be more qualified to accurately determine a numerical grade, the written feedback from a diverse group of peers is very valuable for resolving ambiguity in writing and teaching students to appeal to a wider audience.

 3. Too many opinions may convolute their understanding of the topic

-Traditional education methods cause students to become accustomed to only receiving feedback from one viewpoint, being their professor.
+Traditional education methods cause students to become accustomed to only receiving feedback from one viewpoint, their professors.
 As a result, students begin to believe that their professor's opinion is the only one that is right.
-Students may fear peer assessment because it forces them to consider various different opinions which can be overwhelming.
+Students may fear peer assessment because it forces them to consider various different opinions, which can be overwhelming.
 However, in reality, hearing these different opinions only expands their minds and helps their critical thinking abilities.